chef/chef-web-docs/chef_master/source/chef_overview.rst

 Chef management console, chef-client run reporting, high availability configurations, and Chef server replication are available as part of Chef Automate.

-.. note:: The capabilities of Chef replication can be reproduced using the features of Chef Automate workflow and we encourage customers to adopt Chef Automate going forward.

 The following sections discuss these elements (and their various components) in more detail.

 Workstations